lupyuen/lupyuen.github.io/src/rust5.md

 TODO: Fix the path of hello_rust.o

-# Rust App won't compile for Ox64 SBC
+# Main Function is Missing

 We test it with [Ox64 BL808 Emulator](https://lupyuen.github.io/articles/tinyemu3)...